Vibhu04/Vibhu04.github.io/_pages/about.md

 <br>
 ### About me <br>

-I'm a college graduate from India, preparing to pursue a Master's in Applied Mathematics from Fall 2024.
-I'm currently doing a remote researchs internship at DREAM Lab run by Dr. Haohan Wang at University of Illinois Urbana-CHampaign, and at Dr. Min Xu's Lab ats Carnegie Mellon University.
-Previously I worked as a machine learning and softare engineering intern at Telekinesis AI, a robotics and AI startup based at TU Darmstadt.
+I’m a Master's student at Université Paris Cité studying Applied Mathematics.
+I've previously gained some research and industry experience in the fields of machine learning, computer vision, software engineering, and technical analysis.
+Most recently, I worked remotely as a Machine Learning Engineer at Neptune Technologies LLC, a fintech company based in Florida, USA.
+Prior to that, I did remote research internships at DREAM Lab, run by Dr. Haohan Wang at the University of Illinois Urbana-Champaign, and at Dr. Min Xu's lab at Carnegie Mellon University.
+I also interned at Telekinesis AI, a robotics and AI startup at TU Darmstadt.
 I graduated from the Sri Aurobindo International Centre of Education with a B.Sc. in Mathematics and Computer Science.

 <!-- I’m a Masters student at Centrale Nantes studying Advanced Robotics.
 I work as a research assistant at Lab-V2 run by Dr. Paulo Shakarian at Arizona State University and at ARLIS at the University of Maryland.
 Previously I interned in Dr. Min Xu’s Lab at Carnegie Mellon University.
 I was very fortunate to be one of the early members of Telekinesis, a robotics and AI startup based at TU Darmstadt.
 I graduated from the Sri Aurobindo International Centre of Education with a B.Sc. in Computer Science, Math and Physics.